What is a Pizza Stone? Discover the Most Practical Answer

 Thermal shock: If your pizza stone is placed in a hot oven and exposed to high heat too quickly, it is more likely to break or shatter due to thermal shock.
 Pizza steels are made of a heat-resistant, shatter-proof material that will not break.

-Extra functionality: Both pizza stones and pizza steels are extremely versatile and can be used for a variety of dishes.
-A pizza stone is ideal for baking a variety of breads, whereas pizza steels may not be suitable for extra-leavened bread.
-On the stovetop, pizza steels can be used as a griddle, whereas a pizza stone cannot be used over the burners.
+Extra functionality: Pizza stones and steels are extremely versatile and can be used for various dishes.
+A pizza stone is ideal for baking various breads, whereas pizza steels may not be suitable for extra-leavened bread.

 Do I Need any Other Equipment when Using a Pizza Stone?